mdtux89/amr-eager/README.md

 - ```./amrevaluation/evaluation.sh <amr_file>.parsed <amr_file>```

 To use the evaluation script with a different parser, provide the other parser's output as the first argument.
+Note that if the parser's ouput is not compatible with the parsimonious grammar as specified in amrpreprocessing/src/amr.peg, the script will try to automatically fix the uncompatibilities but it may fail.

 # Train a model
 - Install JAMR aligner and set path in ```amrpreprocessing/preprocessing.sh```